JackDuluoz/scheduler/README.md

 # Interview Scheduler

-**Scheduler is a single-page React application that allows students to book and cancel interviews with mentors.**
+**Scheduler is a single-page React app that allows students to book and cancel interviews with mentors.**

 The application comes with a variety of environments for testing functionality.
 Components were built and tested using Storybook.